Facebook parent Meta cuts 11,000 jobs, 13% of workforce

 The job cuts come just a week after widespread layoffs at Twitter under its new owner, billionaire Elon Musk.
 There have been numerous job cuts at other tech companies that hired rapidly during the pandemic.

-Zuckerberg as well said that he had made the decision to hire aggressively, anticipating rapid growth even after the pandemic ended.
+Zuckerberg said that he had made the decision to hire aggressively, anticipating rapid growth even after the pandemic lockdowns ended.

 Meta, like other social media companies, enjoyed a financial boost during the pandemic lockdown era because more people stayed home and scrolled on their phones and computers.
 But as the lockdowns ended and people started going outside again, revenue growth began to falter.